-To help develop the best control measures for your landscape, it is important to understand the life cycle of this insect pest.
+To help develop the best control measures for your landscape, it is important to understand the life cycle of this destructive insect pest.

 Japanese beetle has a one year life cycle.
 Adults begin to emerge from the soil from late June through early August.

-As adults, Japanese beetles are found feeding and mating on foliage and flowers of their host plants, especially roses, grape vines and Virginia Creeper.
+As adults, Japanese beetles are found mid-summer feeding and mating on foliage and flowers of their host plants, especially roses, grape vines and Virginia Creeper.
 Periodically, mated females will move in late afternoon to areas of moist turfgrass to lay small clusters of eggs, 2-3 inches below soil surface.
 They subsequently emerge and will resume feeding on host plants, returning to turfgrass later to lay more eggs.
 A total of 40-60 eggs may be laid by each Japanese beetle female during the course of her 4-8 week life span.

 Upon hatching from the eggs in the ground, the grubs (larvae) seek out nearby plant roots and feed.
 During the time Japanese beetles are in the egg and earliest grub stage they are quite sensitive to drying and may die if soils temporarily dry during this period.
 Later stage larvae are less sensitive to drying.
 Japanese beetle larvae become nearly full-size by early September and their rapid development during late summer can cause extensive root pruning.
 Surface symptoms of injury may be present at this time, with damaged grass appearing drought stressed.

 Cultural controls of lawn management will help prevent Japanese Beetles from laying eggs or their successful hatching and development in your lawn.
 Watering can have several effects.
 Japanese beetle eggs and the tiny early stage larvae are very susceptible to drying.
 If the top couple of inches of soil in a lawn can be allowed to dry a bit during the time eggs are being laid and hatching – July and early August – then many may be killed.
+Try to stretch another day in between each irrigation application frequency even though the temperatures are high.

 Larvae continue to feed until soil temperatures drop to about 60oF at which time the larvae move deeper in the soil where they remain through winter.
 All activity ceases when soil temperatures drop below 50oF.
 Activity resumes as soils warm in spring and, after a feeding period of about 4-6 weeks, the larvae form an earthen cell and pupate.
 A few weeks later the pupal stage is completed and the new adults emerge the following year.

-The new adults are emerging from a moist lawn area, moving within a 3-5 mile radius to invade our landscapes.
+Right now, the new adults are emerging from a moist lawn area, moving within a 3-5 mile radius to invade our landscapes.
 Adults feed on leaves, buds and flowers of many common garden and landscape plants.
 On leaves feeding is usually restricted to the softer tissues between the larger leaf veins, which results in a characteristic feeding pattern known and described as ‘skeletonizing’.
 More generalized ragged feeding occurs on softer tissues, notably flower petals; rose flowers are particularly susceptible to Japanese beetle injury.
 Damage on individual plants may be patchy, concentrated where aggregations of feeding beetles occur.